Akkki28/SparseMax-Transformers/README.md

 - Develop a training pipeline that integrates the transformer components with a dataset.
 This would involve preparing data loaders, defining loss functions, implementing optimization algorithms like Adam, and running training epochs.

-- Implement evaluation metrics to assess the performance of your transformer model.
+- Implement evaluation metrics to assess the performance of the transformer model.
 For example, BLEU score for translation tasks, perplexity for language modeling, or custom metrics for specific applications.

 # References
 - [attention is all you need](https://arxiv.org/abs/1706.03762)